Abbreviations : Report Help

 Viruses assigned to different species within the genus Perhabdovirus have the following characteristics: A) minimum nucleotide sequence divergence of 15% in L genes; and B) can be clearly distinguished antigenically in serological tests.

 Viruses within species within the genus can be distinguished serologically but the species distinction is based primarily on nucleotide sequence divergence based on partial L gene sequences.
-Sequence divergence between viruses assigned to different species ranges from 18-19% between Anguillid perhabdovirus and Sea trout perhabdovirus, 19–23% between Anguillid perhabdovirus and Perch perhabdovirus, and 17–21% between the Sea trout perhabdovirus and Perch perhabdovirus.
+Sequence divergence between viruses assigned to different species ranges from 18-19% between members of the species Anguillid perhabdovirus and Sea trout perhabdovirus, 19–23% between between members of the species Anguillid perhabdovirus and Perch perhabdovirus, and 17–21% between between members of the species Sea trout perhabdovirus and Perch perhabdovirus.
 Sequence divergence between viruses assigned to the same species range from 7.9% for Sea trout perhabdovirus to 9.3% for Anguillid perhabdovirus and 14.2% for Perch perhabdovirus.
 As occurs for many fish viruses, there is a broad range and overlapping host range for viruses in the genus Perhabdovirus.

 Scophthalmus maximus rhabdovirus